-This tab of the printer driver is for the casual user and automatically calculates the appropriate laser job settings for a nominal effect based on the material selected and the maximum output power of the laser installed.
+This tab of the printer driver is for the casual user and automatically calculates the appropriate laser iob settings based on the material selected and the maximum output power of the laser installed.
+For the PLS6MW Multi-Wave Laser Platform, the database only displays materials that are compatible with the currently installed laser.
 Please note that when this tab is used to set up a job, all raster data is printed using one set of job settings, all vector cut data using another set and all vector marking data using a third set.
 There are only three sets of job settings available, one for each type of graphic element in your print job: raster objects, vector cut objects and vector mark objects.
 All elements of the graphic interpreted as raster objects will be converted to grayscale and printed using the raster job settings with a grayscale dither pattern applied.
-A dither pattern is a method of mimicking shades of gray using patterns of dots with varying spacing.
+A dither pattern

+Materials Database Manual O ontrol 25W La ser Settings for VLS6.60 Category Fabric & Leather Glass & Ceramic Metal Paper & Cardboard Plastic Rubber Stone Wood Waad Hard - Cherry, Maple, V Medium - Alder Soft - Balsa, Pine Valnut Intensity Adjustment Raster Vector Engraving Vector Cutting 3 ms 3 ms 3 ms Material New Edit Vector Performance Standard Material Thickness Units Metric © Inches Fixture Type Load QK Qefaults Save C ancel is a method of mimicking shades of gray using patterns of dots with varying spacing.
 Dots further apart will appear lighter gray and dots closer together will appear darker gray.
 This is how the laser system is able to print shaded images and photographs.
 If you desire a solid background removal for certain elements of your graphic instead of a dither pattern, you must make those elements solid black in color.
 Objects to be vector cut must be in red and must have a thickness of .001" (.0254 mm) or less.
 Objects to be vector marked must be in blue and must have a thickness of .001" (.0254 mm) or less.
 Any vector elements in your graphic that are not blue or red in color will be converted to grayscale and printed as raster objects.
 Order of execution when using the materials database tab proceeds with raster objects first, then vector marking objects and finally vector cutting objects.